Almazbek Atambayev: International support

-On July 8th of 2022, Council of Socialist International (63 political parties around the world) made a statement, that “the manner in which the former president has been detained, tried and sentenced contravenes his legal and human rights as a defendant, violates the Kyrgyz Code of Criminal Procedure and breaches international judicial norms”.
+On July 8 of 2022, Council of Socialist International (63 political parties around the world) made a statement, that “the manner in which the former president has been detained, tried and sentenced contravenes his legal and human rights as a defendant, violates the Kyrgyz Code of Criminal Procedure and breaches international judicial norms”.
 Despite the need for two operations on the esophagus, the need for which was concluded by the state National Center for Cardiology, where Atambayev was examined, to this day these operations have not been carried out.
 Atambayev was diagnosed with Barrett's esophagus.
+Later he was released with support of Socialist International President and prime-minister of Spain Pedro Sánchez and transported to Spain for medical operations.
+Atambayev was acquitted in all criminal cases against him.

+German Chancellor Angela Merkel congratulated Atambayev on the New Year 2020, while he was still in prison.